Bring back checkout staff and put customer service back into supermarkets

 I’m not sure the phrase ‘customer’ service’ can apply when the customer pretty much does it all these days.
 The only ‘service’ of any note is when someone wanders across, punches in a mysterious code, and departs without so much as a word.
 They don’t even go ‘beep’ for the fun of it.

 And now they’ve been rumbled.
-Booths, a supermarket chain in the north of England, has just announced it is putting checkout staff back behind tills at 26 of its 28 stores.
+Late last year, Booths, a supermarket chain in the north of England, announced it was putting checkout staff back behind tills at 26 of its 28 stores.
 Why?
 Well, they’ve listened to what customers want!
 Interestingly, Booths added: “We feel it is the right thing to do.”

 I’d never heard of the chain - often dubbed the ’Waitrose of the north’ - until now, and, unfortunately, they don’t operate in Scotland, but if Booths can do this so can Asda, Morrisons, and Sainsbury, because it is the right thing to do.